kbat/mp32opus/README.md

 # mp32opus
-An mp3 to opus converter
+An MP3 to Opus converter

-Converts MP3 files into the OPUS format and saves ID3 tags and images in the OPUS file.
+Converts MP3 files into the Opus format and saves ID3 tags and images in the Opus file.

 ## Depends
 - python >= 3